 JA: Could you talk a little bit about why you and Duncan Family Farms believe in producing “healthy, life-giving food?”

-PE: Our culture is what sets up apart.
-We have a really good team of people, and it’s truly a triple bottom line company.
-Taking care of our communities and the environment are just as important as the actual bottom line.
+PE: Our culture is what sets us apart.
+We have a really good team of people, and it’s truly a triple-bottom-line company.
+Taking care of our communities and the environment is just as important as the actual bottom line.
 And when I say “communities” I mean our team members, our customers, the community we farm in, everybody that we touch we really do have a personal relationship with.

 JA: Can you tell me more about the community initiatives that are important to the farm?